TylorS/typed/apps/website/content/guides/derived-conditional-and-accumulated-state.md

 const example = Effect.scoped(Effect.gen(function* () {
   const selected = yield* RefSubject.make<ReadonlyArray<string>>([])

   const count = RefSubject.map(selected, (ids) => ids.length)
   const empty = RefSubject.map(count, (value) => value === 0)

   yield* RefSubject.set(selected, ["42", "43"])

   return { count: yield* count, empty: yield* empty }
 }))
 ```

 There is no `set(count, ...)`.
 The model changes selected IDs and the count stays derived.
 The
 projection is lazy: creating the view does not run it.
 Current reads and observations apply it when
-a value is needed. `proxy` is a convenience for memoized object/tuple field-view objects, not a cache
-of copied field values. `makeComputed` supplies the same model for a lower-level Versioned source.
+a value is needed.
+The example returns `{ count: 2, empty: false }`.

 Prefer pure projection for formatting and totals. `mapEffect` can do effectful work, but it does not
 by itself define a feature-wide shared request cache.
 If several consumers must share one remote